SSWConsulting/SSW.Rules.Content/rules/importance-critical-distance/rule.md

 general stuff:

-“Critical Distance” refers to the difference between one perspective and another.
+“Critical Distance” refers to the difference between one perspective and another. difference between two ways of thinking about the same thing

 Testing benefits from diverse perspectives.

 Shallow testing is tractable at a close critical distance,